 Representative Board Service:

-In May 2021, DeLisa was invited to join the Board of The General Henry Hugh Shelton Leadership Center at NC State University.
-DeLisa joined Bull City Venture Partners 2014 as an advisor to this firm that applies strong ESG values to inform their investments in technology businesses across the South Eastern U.S. In 2021, DeLisa was invited to join Capri Venture Partners as an adviser to this firm that holds investments in Israeli software startups pursuing commercialization in the U.S. DeLisa is also the immediate past Chair of Greater Raleigh Chamber of Commerce’s Executive Committee and completed two stints with the board between 2009-2013 as well as 2015-2018.
-She has served on the Chamber’s executive committee since 2018.
-DeLisa’s contributions to the Chamber have included economic development, DEI, efforts, the ‘Innovate Raleigh’ program and branding.
+DeLisa was recruited in 2022 as the first independent director to join Qlik’s Board of Directors and Compensation Committee where she helps the provider of cloud-based analytics solutions prepare for the rigors of becoming a publicly traded company.
+In 2021, DeLisa was invited to join the Board of The General Henry Hugh Shelton Leadership Center at NC State University and also joined Capri Venture Partners where she continues to advise the firm on their investments in software startups pursuing commercialization in the U.S. Since 2014, DeLisa has served as an advisor to Bull City Venture Partners, a VC firm that applies strong ESG values to inform their investments in technology businesses across the South Eastern U.S. DeLisa is also the immediate past Chair of Greater Raleigh Chamber of Commerce’s Executive Committee and completed two stints with the board between the years of 2009 and 2018; she has also served on the Chamber’s executive committee since 2018.
+DeLisa’s contributions have included economic development, DEI, efforts, the ‘Innovate Raleigh’ program and branding.
 Since 2013, DeLisa has served as Advisory Board Member and Chair of the Development Committee at the Frank Hawkins Kenan Institute at UNC Chapel Hill.
 As part of this work, DeLisa has contributed to Congressional briefings and presented at the Frontiers conference.
-She passionately supports the mission of this organization that supports private enterprise for public good.
-Previous board and executive committee appointments between 2014 and 2021 include: the Council for Entrepreneurial Development; Innovate Raleigh; NC State University Poole College of Management; and Downtown Raleigh Alliance.
+Previous board and committee appointments between 2014 and 2021 include: the Council for Entrepreneurial Development; Innovate Raleigh; NC State University Poole College of Management; and Downtown Raleigh Alliance.

 Before she was tapped by the CEO to lead the people organization, DeLisa served as Red Hat’s Assistant General Counsel.
 Between 2001 and 2006 the board and she created the governance framework for the Board of Directors and enabled Red Hat to venture into unchartered territories in addition to defining a new GTM business model innovation for enterprise software.

-A Virginia native, DeLisa earned her Bachelor of Business Administration degree at James Madison University, her Master of Business Administration at the University of Baltimore and her Juris Doctor at the George Mason University School of Law, Arlington.
-Bar admissions include: Virginia, 1995, District of Columbia, 1998, and North Carolina, 2001.
+A Virgina native, DeLisa earned her Bachelor of Business Administration degree at James Madison University, her Master of Business Administration at the University of Baltimore and her Juris Doctor at the George Mason University School of Law, Arlington.
+Bar admissions include Virginia, 1995, District of Columbia, 1998, and North Carolina, 2001.